romanpauk/dingo/test/matrix/README.md

 compiler crash identifies the exact template instantiation without adding test executables.
 The diagnostic is disabled by default.

-MSVC 19.5x x64 crashes while compiling the otherwise-supported `runtime_container_unique_value_array_shared_pointer_copy_only` projected case for both resolution and invocation.
-CMake disables only those two projected cases for the 19.5x and newer compiler series on x64 until the compiler issue is revisited; all other toolchains keep them enabled.
-Generation also writes
-`build/test/generated/matrix/dependency-composition-coverage.md`.
-This
+Compiler exclusions are declared with their compiler, version, and architecture conditions in `test/matrix/exclusions.py`.
+CMake passes generic toolchain metadata to the generator and contains no exclusion policy.
+An enabled exclusion may match no case in the active projection; the report distinguishes enabled exclusions from cases actually omitted.

-build-local diagnostic records supported cases, functionality gaps, and intentional constraints by operation, operator, container, scope, and request strategy.
-It also records how many supported cases the active profile tests directly.
+Generation also writes `build/test/generated/matrix/matrix-coverage.md`.
+This build-local diagnostic records dependency composition coverage, constructor detection gaps, conditionally skipped constructor conversions, configured compiler exclusions, and known behavior outside the current axes.
+It also records how many supported composition cases the active profile tests directly.
+The report identifies the toolchain used to select compiler exclusions.
 It is not committed; the aggregate tests are the stability contract.

 Behavioral scenarios retain executables named for their suites and implementation sources sharded by scenario.
 Their runners are batched by